 - Once you have set the Output Device correctly, you should hear all audio through the headset.

-This process should work for basically any wireless headset that uses a wireless USB dongle.
+This process should work for basically any wireless headset that uses a Bluetooth dongle.

 How to Connect Any Bluetooth Headphones to a PS5